 Many have a problem with limited atonement (particular redemption), because they believe such an idea is unfair, that it makes God unjust.
 However, what they don’t consider is the fact that before Christ came, the whole world was without the truth that Israel had.
 The truth and light that God gave, was confined to Israel (and the surrounding territories that were exposed to it).
 In other words, the revelation of God was limited to that one small area of the world.
 It was unknown to the rest of the world.
 Furthermore, it took hundreds of years for the gospel of Jesus Christ to spread throughout the world.
 In fact, even to this day, the gospel message has yet to reach every people group.
 There are still people groups who have never heard the message of Christ.

-Those who reject limited atonement, must consider these facts regarding the gospel message and the lack of availability to certain nations and people groups since the beginning of the Church.
+Those who reject limited atonement, must consider these facts regarding the gospel message and the lack of availability to certain nations and people groups before and after the cross.
 How is that any more just or fair than God choosing particular individuals for salvation, chosen before the foundation of the world (Eph 1:4)?

 There are things about the whole salvation and election process that we simply don’t know or understand.
 We’re not God.
 Therefore, we don’t get to decide what is just or unjust.
 We’re not qualified.
 That honor belongs to God alone.
 We don’t see the whole picture as He does.
 God hasn’t revealed how He operates as a sovereign God.
 He hasn’t revealed how He moves all things together according to a grand plan for the world and His people.
 What’s important to know is that God is a God of love, that He is holy and just and merciful and gracious and compassionate.
 These are the things that we must trust in and rest in.